The Specific Carbohydrate Diet (SCD)

 One IBD diet that has received attention is the Specific Carbohydrate Diet.
 This diet limits poorly digestible carbohydrates to lessen symptoms of gas, cramps, and diarrhea.
-The diet consists mainly of meats, vegetables, oils, and honey, and excludes grains and most dairy products.
+The diet consists mainly of meats, fruits, vegetables, oils, nuts and honey, and excludes grains and most dairy products.

 To date, there have been limited scientific studies on the use of the Specific Carbohydrate Diet in relation to Crohn’s disease and/or ulcerative colitis.
 Those interested in following the Specific Carbohydrate Diet should consult with their physician.

 Researchers are continuing to study the interaction between diet and IBD.
 For now, dietary recommendations are generally aimed at easing symptoms during flares and ensuring an overall adequate intake and absorption of nutrients, vitamins and minerals.

 The following factors should be taken into consideration when selecting a diet: